 As its first goal, faith formation helps adults "to acquire an attitude of conversion to the Lord."
 This attitude fosters a baptismal spirituality for adults.
 It leads them to recognize and repent of sin in their hearts and lives, to seek reconciliation through the sacraments, and to embrace the invitation and challenge of an ever deepening faith in Jesus.
 It means putting on the mind of Christ, trusting in the Father's love, obeying God's will, seeking holiness of life, and growing in love for others.
 Deepening personal prayer is a significant means toward growth in holiness in daily life.

-Last Fall we launched the first-ever Alpha Course at St. John Vianney and it was a success!
+In Fall 2017, we launched the first-ever Alpha Course at St. John Vianney and it was a success!
 75 parishioners gathered to explore some of life's big questions; questions that we rarely have enough time to think about such as: Why am I here?
 What's my purpose?
 Where am I heading?
 Is there more to life than this?
 Many made new friends and some of those ‘new’ friends continue to meet in each other’s homes to share faith and hospitality.

 We minister to people who have been away from the Church for any length of time and to people who have questions about some of the changes that have taken place in the last 30 years.
 You've changed...and so have we!